 Nexus IQ for Jira

-Install Nexus IQ for Jira
+You can install Nexus IQ for Jira from the Atlassian Marketplace.

 Configure connection of the Jira add-on with IQ Server